+Expanding the term (a) on the right-hand side using the update using the above properties of $z_l^t$, we will arrive at a $-\mathcal{O}(\sum_{t=1}^{T}\eta_t\sum_{l=1}^{L} \mathbb{E} \|\nabla_l^t\|^2)$ term (which is the left-hand side of \eqref{eq:thm_convergence_rate}), and some addition term.
+The additional term, combining with (b), will be bounded via Lemma \ref{lemma:1} and \ref{lemma:2}, and together form the right hand side of \eqref{eq:thm_convergence_rate}. }

 \textbf{Experiments on different gradient normalization with last-layer-momentum}.
 It is observed in Table \ref{tab:normalization_methods_results} that singular-value and column-wise normalization obtains better performance than the other normalizations for pretraining.
-We conduct another simple experiment to check the performance of the two types of normalization with last-layer-momentum.
-The results are summarized in Table \ref{tab:comparison_norms_llm}, from which we observe that as the model size gets larger, both signular-value and column-wise normalizations + last-layer-momentum are matching Muon's performance, and we choose column-wise due to the computational time concern in view of Table \ref{tab:normalization_time}.
+We conduct another experiment to check the performance of the two types of normalization with last-layer-momentum.
+The results are summarized in Table \ref{tab:comparison_norms_llm}, where we observe that as the model size gets larger, both singular-value and column-wise normalizations + last-layer-momentum are matching Adam's performance, and we choose column-wise due to the computational time concern in Table \ref{tab:normalization_time}.